NTENT: Executive history

 Co-founder Pat Condo is the company's CEO and Chairman.
 In July 2016, Ricardo Baeza-Yates was named as the company's CTO, having come from Yahoo! where he served as the Chief Research Scientist.
 He held the CTO position at NTENT until 2020.

 Technology

-NTENT's platform uses enhanced semantic ranking and knowledge base technologies.
-By applying advanced semantic ranking algorithms across a vast lexicon and custom ontology using machine learning and natural language understanding, NTENT's semantic and knowledge base technologies disambiguate complex queries to detect user intention and deliver relevant results for users.
+NTENT's platform uses semantic ranking and knowledge base technologies.
+The system applies semantic ranking algorithms across a lexicon and ontology using machine learning and natural language understanding.
+These technologies are used to disambiguate queries to detect user intention and provide results.